Safer Use of Computers

 Wired Versus Wireless (Wi-Fi) Routers and Local Area Networks (LANs)

 The most significant EMF at computer work stations today is wireless frequencies.
-Your network to the world wide web can either be hardwired, as it was in the "old days," or wirelessly between your computer and an Internet router.
+Your network to the web can either be hardwired, as it was in the "old days," or wirelessly between your computer and an Internet router.
 You can also connect to other computers and your printer through wireless, also known as Wi-Fi.

 Wi-Fi networks are in fact being used for many more purposes today, allowing you to connect your smart cell phone, camera and even appliances and your electric meter with your computers and with each other.
 The plan is to eventually have a total grid within and between homes securely sharing information.
 The problem is, research shows this to be detrimental and many have fallen ill as a result of exposure to these technologies.